Enes-git/Enes-git/README.md

 ### 👋 Hi, I am Enes

-I am a junior software engineer with a strong passion in games.
+I am a Berlin based junior software engineer with a strong passion in games.
 I like to learn while having fun!

 Languages I Use
 -